tkhq/docs/docs/getting-started/Wallets.md

 ---
 # Wallets

 A hierarchical deterministic (HD) Wallet is a collection of cryptographic private/public key pairs that share a common seed.
-Wallets offer several advantages over raw private keys:
-- They can be used across various cryptographic curves
-- They can generate millions of addresses for various digital assets
-- They can be represented by a checksummed, mnemonic phrase making them easier to backup and recover

 ```json
 {